Makeup-Safe Oil Control

-How to Use Blotting Paper Without Ruining Makeup
+How to Use Blotting Paper Over Makeup Without Removing Foundation

 You've probably seen it happen: someone at a party pulls out blotting paper, dabs their face, and their foundation comes off in patches.
 That shouldn't happen—and it doesn't, if you use blotting paper correctly.